arafkarsh/electoralbonds/README.md

 - Expense Accounts: Political parties and candidates are required to maintain separate accounts of their election expenses.
 Section 77(1) of the Act mandates candidates to lodge an account of their election expenses within 30 days after the declaration of the election result with the District Election Officer.
 - Limitation on Election Expenses: The Act prescribes limits on the maximum amount of money that can be spent by candidates and political parties during elections.
 Exceeding these limits is an offense under the Act.
 - Disclosure of Donations: Political parties are required to maintain records of donations received and report them to the Election Commission of India.
 Section 29C of the Act mandates political parties to submit details of donations above Rs.
 20,000 to the Election Commission annually.
 Additionally, they must maintain records of donations received in excess of Rs.
 20,000 from any person or company.
-- Publication of Accounts: Political parties are required to publish their audited accounts annually.
-Section 29C(3) of the Act stipulates that political parties must submit their audited annual financial statements to the Election Commission, which then publishes these statements for public scrutiny.
+<p style="color:red;">- Publication of Accounts: Political parties are required to publish their audited accounts annually.
+Section 29C(3) of the Act stipulates that political parties must submit their audited annual financial statements to the Election Commission, which then publishes these statements for public scrutiny.</p>
 - Penalties for Non-Compliance: The Act provides for penalties for candidates and political parties that fail to comply with the disclosure and reporting requirements.
 Violations can lead to disqualification, fines, or other legal actions.

 ### Income Tax Act - Section 13A